galiean251/bespoke/README.md

     - Offers to install AMD drivers other than the `freeworld` packages
     - Offers to install and configure Nvidia drivers, builds the support, and adds the boot arguments
 - Installs `flathub` and `flathub-beta` to replace the `fedora` flatpak repositories
-- Adds the `fedy` and `topgrade` third party repositories
+- Adds the `topgrade` third party update tool
 - Installs Google Chrome and LocalSend
 - Installs the GNOME Extension Manager and GNOME Tweaks *(if **GNOME** is the current environment)*
 - Installs the 'kate' Advanced Text Editor *(if **KDE** is the current environment)*
 - Offers to install batches of Applications or Useful Tools
     - Office and Messaging (LibreOffice, Geary, Evolution, Betterbird, Discord, Slack, and Zoom)
-    - Productivity (Calibre, GNUCash, and Okular)
     - Creative Design (GIMP, Inkscape, Krita, Darktable, Scribus, FontForge, Shotwell, GColor, Hugin, PDF Arranger, Conjure, and Upscaler)
     - 3D and Video Production (Blender, Kdenlive, OBS Studio, and OpenShot)
     - Audio Production (Ardour, Tenacity, Sound Converter, and Sound Recorder)